erjank/teaching/memory.md

 ## Concept Maps

-Our tool of choice to represent a knowledge graph (expert or otherwise) is a _concept map_.
+Our tool of choice to represent a knowledge graph (expert or otherwise) is a _concept map(GLOSSARY.md#concept-map)_.
 A concept map is simply a picture of someone's mental model of a domain: facts are bubbles, and connections are labelled arcs.
 It is important that they are labelled: saying "X and Y are related" is only helpful if we explain what the relationship *is*.
 And yes, one person's fact may be another person's connection, but one of the benefits of concept mapping is that it makes those differences explicit.

 > **Externalizing Cognition**
 >